A Gap-ETH-Tight Approximation Scheme for Euclidean TSP

-Suppose that $h$ has level $i$, and let us fix a facet $F$ of a cell at level $i$ in $D(\mathbf{a})$ that is contained in $h$.
-Note that $F$ is a $(d-1)$-dimensional hypercube, so $F$ is actually a \emph{cell} in the dissection $D(\mathbf{a'})$.
+Suppose that $h$ has level $i$, and let us fix a facet $F$ of a cell at level $i$ in $\mathrm{D}(\ba)$ (with cutoff $\mu=0$) where $F\subset h$.
+Note that $F$ is a $(d-1)$-dimensional hypercube, so $F$ is actually a \emph{cell} in the dissection $\mathrm{D}(\mathbf{a'})$.
 The side length of $F$ is $L/2^i$.
-Next, we will change $\pi$ to obtain $\pi'$ that satisfies condition (a) or (b) from Definition~\ref{def:simple} for $F$: If the path already satisfies (a) we do not have to do anything, so let us assume for now that it does not satisfy (a) for the facet $F$.
+Next, we will change $\pi$ so that the resulting tour satisfies Definition~\ref{def:simple} on $F$: If the tour already satisfies (a) we do not have to do anything, so let us assume for now that it does not satisfy (a) for the facet $F$.